Two people killed, around 40 buildings destroyed by Nashville tornado

 The police department in the Mt.
 Juliet suburb east of Nashville reported multiple homes damaged and people injured.

-“There are gas lines that are leaking, power lines that are on the ground, and multiple emergency responders are responding to those who are injured,” Mt.
+“There are gas lines that are leaking, power lines that are on the ground, and multiple emergency responders are responding to those who are injured,” the Mt.
 Juliet Police department said.

+Nashville’s Emergency Operations Center announced it had opened an emergency shelter with running water in a farmer’s market to help displaced residents.

+Schools will be closed on Tuesday due to the tornado damage throughout Nashville, Metro Schools said, adding that election polling sites at schools will be open.

 John C. Tune Airport (JWN), located 8 miles from downtown Nashville, “sustained significant damage” due to severe weather and several hangars had been destroyed, the airport said on its website.